-Recent work in Neuroscience and Social Cognition has vastly changed our ways of thinking about human thought and action, but this work has not been readily accessible to historians.
+Recent work in Neuroscience, Social Cognition, and the Social Brain Hypothesis has vastly changed our ways of thinking about human thought and action, but this work has not been readily accessible to historians.
 This site seeks to close this gap by bringing neuroscientists and historians together to forge a better understanding of people today and in the past.

 What Were They Thinking?

 People prefer to live in a predictable world and they become stressed and unhappy when their world fills with unexpected events.
 This is why colonization, one of the oldest human activities, creates one of the most difficult of all social situations.
 By its very nature, colonization brings together people who looked different, spoke different languages, and had different customs and lifeways.
 The fact that colonization was usually an armed and coercive affair added an element of danger to the volatile mix.

 While much has been written about the economic, political, and social impact of colonization, we still understand very little about the cognitive and psychological side of the colonial process.
 In the absence of connections to psychological and cognitive research, most writers impute motives and understandings to historical actors and make assumptions about colonial interchanges based on popular psychology and “common-sense” understandings of how the minds of colonizers and indigenous people worked.
 Sometimes these writers’ intuitions are supported by experimental findings, but more often they are not.